-Existing regret upper bounds on adaptive LQR, summarized in Table~\ref{tbl:review}, are either weaker than almost-sure in terms of the type of probabilistic guarantee, or suboptimal in terms of asymptotic dependence on time.
-By means of optimism-in-face-of-uncertainty~\cite{cohen2019learning}, Thompson sampling~\cite{abeille2018improved}, or \( \epsilon \)-greedy algorithm~\cite{simchowitz2020naive}, an \( \tilde{\mathcal{O}}(\sqrt{T}) \) regret can be achieved with probability at least \( 1 - \delta \).
-In other words, these algorithms may not converge to the optimal one or could even be destablizing with a non-zero probability $\delta$.
+\revisetwo{ As summarized in Table~\ref{tbl:review}, existing regret upper bounds on adaptive LQR often provide probabilistic guarantees that are weaker than almost-sure or exhibit suboptimal asymptotic time dependence.
+Strategies such as optimism-in-face-of-uncertainty~\cite{cohen2019learning}, Thompson sampling~\cite{abeille2018improved}, and the \( \epsilon \)-greedy algorithm~\cite{simchowitz2020naive} can achieve \( \tilde{\mathcal{O}}(\sqrt{T}) \) regret with a probability of at least \( 1 - \delta \).} In other words, these algorithms may not converge to the optimal one or could even be destablizing with a non-zero probability $\delta$.
 In practice, such a failure probability may hinder the application of these algorithms in safety-critical scenarios.
 From a theoretical perspective, we argue that it is highly difficult to extend these algorithms to provide stronger performance guarantees.
 To be specific, despite different exploration strategies, the aforementioned methods all compute the control input using a linear feedback gain synthesized from a least-squares estimate of system parameters.
 Due to Gaussian process noise, the derived linear feedback gain may be destabilizing, regardless of the amount of data collected.
-For these algorithms, the probability of such catastrophic event is bounded by a positive $\delta>0$, which is a predetermined design parameter and cannot be changed during online operation.
+For these algorithms, the probability of such catastrophic event is bounded by a positive $\delta>0$, which is a predetermined design parameter and \revisetwo{remains fixed} during online operation.